andrewfstratton/quando/README.md

 ### Optional - Leap Motion

-To use the Leap Motion, the (not latest) Windows software v4.1.0+52211 must be installed on the Windows PC that will be the 'Client', i.e.  where the leap motion will be plugged in and the client interaction will be opened (in a web browser).
-The software may be downloaded from [here](https://www2.leapmotion.com/downloads/orion/v4.1.0/windows).
-You will need to extract the contents, then run the 'Leap_Motion_Installer...' - you can uncheck 'Launch Browser for VR Setup'
+To use the Leap Motion, an older version of the Windows software v4.1.0+52211 must be installed on the 'client' PC:

+- i.e.  where the leap motion will be plugged in and the client interaction will be opened (in a web browser)
+- The software may be downloaded from [here](https://www2.leapmotion.com/downloads/orion/v4.1.0/windows).
+  - Note: this will download a zip and also open the newer software page - which you should ignore.
+- You will need to extract the zip contents
+- then run the 'Leap_Motion_Installer...' - you can uncheck 'Launch Browser for VR Setup'.

 After installing the Leap Motion Control Panel, the recommended settings are:
 - Enable in General - disable everything else